AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 Real Use Monitoring service is beneficial for all customers.
 It offers a representative reflection of user interactions, ensuring a reliable measure of website engagement by capturing the number of Page Views on the client-side.

 For all Adobe customers, this service provides valuable insights into user interactions.
-For customers employing their own CDN, can benefit from simplified traffic reporting, as Adobe now directly integrates the data collection, eliminating the need for separate reports during renewal cycles.
+Customers employing their own CDN, can benefit from simplified traffic reporting, as Adobe now directly integrates the data collection, eliminating the need for separate reports during renewal cycles.

 Would you like to unlock the full potential of your website , using our Early Adopter RUM Explorer visualisation tool to gain useful insights into your website engagement?
 This tool can provide insights into your page performance, including metrics on the number of clicks, Core Web Vitals (CWV), conversions, and customer journey maps.
 By utilizing these powerful insights, you can fine-tune your digital experiences to meet your users' needs more effectively.
 If you wish to learn more and get access,reach out to us at email "rum-explorer@adobe.com".